Personal, social, health and economic (PSHE) education

 Relationships and sex education

-When any school provides SRE they must have regard to the Secretary of State’s guidance ; this is a statutory duty.
-Academies do not have to provide SRE but must also have regard to Secretary of State’s guidance when they do.
+When any school provides RSE they must have regard to the Secretary of State’s guidance, this is a statutory duty.

 Advice for schools

 We provided grant funding to the PSHE Association to advise schools in developing their own PSHE curriculums and improve the quality of teaching.
 The association focuses on signposting schools to resources and in expanding their Chartered Teacher of PSHE programme.
 We also asked the Association to promote the teaching of consent as part of SRE, in line with the 2000 statutory guidance.

 We want teachers to be free to address the topics most relevant for their pupils, drawing on good practice and advice from professional organisations.
 Schools are free to use the organisations and resources they choose and we encourage organisations to develop guidance for schools in the areas of their expertise.